Skip to Content

 To see if your celebratory purchase is affordable, consider the total cost of ownership.

-When you think about the total cost over time, is that really how you want to spend your money?
+When you think about the total cost of your purchase over time, ask yourself if that’s how you want to spend your money?
 If the answer is no, you may want to reconsider.

 Remember the opportunity cost, too.
 In other words, you're not just deciding whether you want a new truck.
 You're also deciding whether you want to take money away from other goals such as: